grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ### Metric name restrictions

-Metric names must comly with OpenTelemetry and Prometheus limitations.
+Metric names must comply with OpenTelemetry and Prometheus limitations.

 That means a metric name can be 1 to 63 symbols of:
 1. any Unicode Letters